lightscalar/pyro/README.md

 user = User.find_by_id(_id)
 ```

-And if we've made a mistake in letting this user into our system, well then,
+And if we find we've made a mistake in letting this user into our system, well
-we have access to the `delete` method on the user object:
+then, we have access to the `delete` method on the user object:

 ```python
 user.delete() # goodbye cruel world